 Taxis are abundant but can be expensive for longer rides.
 Blue Bird taxis are the most trusted, although there are many impostors with questionable reputations.
 Many narrow street lanes are better suited for ojeks, also known as motorbike taxis.
-Also popular for shorter trips are three wheeled vehicles known as bajaj.
+Also popular for shorter trips are three-wheeled vehicles known as bajaj.
 Be sure to bargain with both ojek and bajaj drivers before accepting rides.

-Jakarta is a difficult city to navigate through and unfortunately, as it lacks a coherant city centre, attractions are spread quite far apart.
+Jakarta is a difficult city to navigate through and unfortunately, as it lacks a coherent city centre, attractions are spread quite far apart.
 For this reason walking is not really an option when sightseeing.
 Crime is also a problem and if you are walking from place to place you should be conscious of your possessions and ensure that they are difficult to access for pickpockets.
 It is best to leave valuables in hotel safes when possible.